oktadev/okta-blog/_source/_posts/2024-03-03-stepup-authentication.md

 ## Protect API resources with step-up authentication challenge

 You can also protect resources by adding step-up authentication handling to the resource server or the API serving resources to your app.
+You want to do so as a security measure beyond guarding client routes.
+Good web application security practices must enforce authentication, identity, and access control in the SPA client and APIs.
+Someone can bypass the SPA and make direct API calls – always guard all entries into your application system.

 The flow works like this:

 {% img blog/stepup-authentication/api-response-flow.svg alt:"Sequence diagram where you make an API call to a resource server, the resource server checks the access token's acr claim and denies the resource because the action requires elevated acr value.
 The API returns the insufficient_user_authentication error.
 The app redirects you to Okta to sign in with elevated authentication by passing in the required authentication level using the acr_values property.
 Okta responds with new access and id tokens.
 The app re-requests the resource from the resource server using the new access token." width:"800" %}{: .center-image }